kellyluo25/recollectives/_posts/2024-10-19-red-book-5-year.md

 2021 · The long, limbic hibernation ended.
-Got a boarding pass in seat 15C, settled into a park-side apartment.
+Carried a boarding pass to seat 15C, settled into a park-side apartment.
 The fog rolled in.
 Rearranged cheap furniture, put up familiar postcards on a white wall.
 Peeled those same postcards off a dorm room wall, once.
 Ordered dinner (indoors, finally) with different people, different nights.
 The hills came alive.
-Stood solitary on an ocean cliffside, and (*spoiler*) this moment gets retold as an origin story.
+Stood solitary on a cliffside, and (*spoiler*) this moment is later retold as an origin story.